scikit-hep/iminuit/doc/contribute.rst

 We usually respond very quickly.

 Direct contributions to the docs, tests, and the source code are welcome!
-If you want to contribute, please `fork the project on Github <https://help.github.com/articles/fork-a-repo>`_, develop your change on the `develop` branch (not `master`!) and then make `pull request <https://help.github.com/articles/creating-a-pull-request-from-a-fork>`_.
+If you want to contribute, please `fork the project on Github <https://help.github.com/articles/fork-a-repo>`_, develop your change on the `develop` branch (not `master`!) and then make a `pull request <https://help.github.com/articles/creating-a-pull-request-from-a-fork>`_.
 This allows us to review and discuss the change with you, which makes the integration very smooth.

 Development setup
 -----------------